Working a 9-5 job for 25 to 30 years of your life no longer seems to be the norm in making a decent living or moving up the ladder of success.

 When the word recession became the buzzword of almost every company and business, particularly in the last eight to 10 years, dedicated and loyal employees were the recipients of stagnant wages and decreases in salaries.
 Any tangible rewards amounted to fewer working hours and double and triple duties.

-Companies followed the lead of current trends in the marketplace and cut back on new hires and refrained from rewarding those already in the workplace and were basing any raises on the 3 percent figure, which has become the current normal as opposed to the old normal of around 5 percent.
+Companies followed the lead of current trends in the marketplace and cut back on new hires and refrained from rewarding those already in the workplace and were basing any raises on the 3 per cent figure.
+It has become the current normal as opposed to the old normal of around 5 per cent.

 Coupled with any recession is fear, which became another underlying factor that surrounded the recession banner.
 Its lingering and residual power has continued to allow companies and businesses to use it as an excuse to decrease payrolls and lower the salary expectations of new and older employees.

 When management’s goals and intentions are changing, because of periods of recession or other reasons, employees need to make themselves aware of ongoing skill set expectations.
 And how any adjustments by management will affect their positioning and pay level in a company.